Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-\begin{proof}[Proof of Proposition~\ref{prop2}] We start by regarding our binary tree~$T^b_{2n-1}$ as being `planted', that is, we think of the root node as being attached to a `ground node' as the left-child (the ground node having no right-child).
+\begin{pf} We first prove~\eq{13}.
+We start by regarding $T^b_{2n-1}$ as being ``planted'', that is, we think of the root node as being the left-child of a ``ground node'' (which itself has no right-child).
 We also think of the ground node as being internal.
-Furthermore, we think of the spanning tree of the ground node and the root node as being empty, hence its size as being~$0$.
-We first assign one internal node to each leaf in the following way (see Figure~\ref{fig2}).
-Starting from a selected leaf, follow the path upwards towards the ground node and assign to this leaf the first node encountered by moving from a left-child -- that is, a parent of a left-child in the path to the selected leaf.
-In particular, with this algorithm if a selected leaf is a left-child it is assigned directly to its parent and the right-most leaf is assigned to the ground node (since the root is thought to be the left-child).
+Furthermore, we think of the minimal spanning tree between the ground node and the root node as being empty, hence its size as being $0$.
+We first construct a pairing between leaves and internal nodes as follows (see Figure~\ref {fig2}).
+Pick a leaf and follow the path from that leaf toward the ground node and pair the leaf with the first parent of a left-child encountered in that path.
+Equivalently, pick an internal node and, in direction away from the ground node, first follow the left child of that internal node, and then keep following the right child until reaching a leaf.
+In particular, with this algorithm, if a selected leaf is a left-child it is assigned directly to its parent and the right-most leaf is assigned to the ground node.
+The fact that this description is indeed a pairing follows inductively by considering the left and right subtrees connected to the root, whereby the left subtree uses the root of the tree as its ground node.